New Student Orientation

 All students attending Colorado College are required to have health insurance.
-In accordance with this requirement, all student accounts will be billed for the student health insurance plan underwritten by United Healthcare on or after July 1, 2015.
-Students must take action by September 10, 2015 to either:
+In accordance with this requirement, all student accounts will be billed for the student health insurance plan underwritten by United Healthcare on or after July 1.
+Students must take action by the second week of September each year they are enrolled as a CC student to either:

 - Waive the college-sponsored plan by providing proof of insurance from a private health insurance plan which meets Affordable Care Act (ACA) requirements.
 Once the online waiver process is completed, the charge on the student account for the college-sponsored plan will be reversed.

 Detailed instructions about the enrollment/waiver process — including a link to the electronic portal — will be mailed to all students during the last part of June.
 The enrollment/waiver website will be updated and ready for use on July 1.
 Please email Lori Linzmaier, insurance coordinator, with questions about the student health insurance plan.

 Students who plan to request disability-related accommodations (e.g., extended time on exams, note-taking services, alternate formats of text) are encouraged to connect with Accessibility Resources as early as possible to allow sufficient time for support services to be put in place.
 If you have questions or concerns, please call (719) 227-8285 to talk with an Accessibility Resources staff member.